OpenAI says it will start testing ads on ChatGPT in the coming weeks

 "Our enterprise and subscription businesses are already strong, and we believe in having a diverse revenue model where ads can play a part in making intelligence more accessible to everyone," OpenAI said in its blog post.

+Still, it remains to be seen what role ads will play in OpenAI's overall business strategy.
+During a podcast interview last year,

-CEO Sam Altman downplayed the importance ads would play in OpenAI's revenue stream during a podcast interview last year.
+CEO Sam Altman downplayed the importance ads would play in OpenAI's revenue stream.
 "I expect it's something we'll try at some point," he said.
 "I do not think it is our biggest revenue opportunity."